theOGognf/private_poker/README.md

 I use this project to learn Rust and to play poker with friends and family.
 I'm probably disinterested in anything related to this project that doesn't contribute to those goals.
-Specifically, the following features are ommitted from this project and left as an exercise to forkers:
+Specifically, the following features are omitted from this project and left as an exercise for forkers:

 - Server orchestration or scaling
 - Persistent storage or backups of game data